Prepping for a new arrival? Here are all the things you'll need for a newborn baby kit

 A little rattle or colourful toy to hang from the baby's pram hood or cot is so nice to have, and if you're like the rest of the sentimental population, you will probably hold onto it as a keepsake forever.

-Do you have anything to add to the list?
-Let us know in the comments on Facebook.
+Do you have anything you'd add to a newborn baby kit?
+Let us know in the comments.